dana-lng/Multimodale-Mensch-Maschine-Interaktion/README.md

 ---

 ## 🔗 Literaturverzeichnis
-Ramin Hedeshy, Chandan Kumar, Mike Lauer, and Steffen Staab (2022).
+[1] Ramin Hedeshy, Chandan Kumar, Mike Lauer, and Steffen Staab (2022).
 *All Birds Must Fly: The Experience of Multimodal Hands-free Gaming with Gaze and Nonverbal Voice Synchronization.*
 In: Proceedings of the 2022 International Conference on Multimodal Interaction (ICMI '22).
 [https://doi.org/10.1145/3536221.3556593](https://doi.org/10.1145/3536221.3556593)

+[2] Korok Sengupta, Min Ke, Raphael Menges, Chandan Kumar, and Steffen Staab.
+2018.
+Hands-free web browsing: enriching the user experience with gaze and voice modality.
+In Proceedings of the 2018 ACM Symposium on Eye Tracking Research & Applications (ETRA '18).
+Association for Computing Machinery, New York, NY, USA, Article 88, 1–3. https://doi.org/10.1145/3204493.3208338